 The history of my work has been driven by observation and my fascination with contrast, color and surface, material manipulation, landscape, and ideas of absence, presence, the body and of memory.
 I have investigated loss.
 These are some of the primal things that make us human, and so it is the root to which I can connect my work to, beyond my own reach.
 I aim examine the opposites that exist in us all.

 Over the last few years I have been intensely researching, revisiting and documenting post-industrial forms from both my past and my present; in an attempt to better understand ideas surrounding BELONGING.
-Abandoned beehive coke ovens from my youth outside of Pittsburgh, and an and abandoned silo on the farm where I live in rural Virginia have been my muses.
+Abandoned beehive coke ovens from my youth outside of Pittsburgh, and an and abandoned silo on the farm where I lived from 2015-2019 in rural Virginia have been my muses.
 The differences and similarities discovered inside of and around the forms is haunting and has led me on a widening path of insight and the creation of large, new bodies of work.
-In addition, I traveled to Athens, Greece this past summer, 2017 to begin research on the ancient ruins of the Acropolis and the ancient city of Delphi, looking closely at those civilizations and the forms remaining, buried, and unearthed.